OLYMPUS MYTHICAL TRAIL > ATHLETES MANUAL 2020

 - Finisher medal will be given to the finishing line to those runners who complete the race within the official cut-off time.

-Registration Desk (Race Secretariat) which will operate the day prior to the race (Thursday) is located at the race site (Aiyannis).
-There will be a short oral brief for race-specific issues on Friday afternoon 3:00pm, two hours before the start, nearby the startline (Aiyannis), covering the latest weather forecast and other late minute updates.
+Registration Desk (Race Secretariat) which will operate the day prior to the race (Thursday) is located at the race site (Lakkos).
+There will be a short oral brief for race-specific issues on Friday afternoon 3:00pm, two hours before the start, nearby the startline (Lakkos), covering the latest weather forecast and other late minute updates.

 4. Awards and Ranking Categories